 Objective

-1. “What is the min and max torque is used for the bolts?”
+“What is the min and max torque for the bolts?”

-• The answer to this question is provided in a table on page 25.
+- The answer is in a table on page 25.

-• Can we extract and format this exact answer correctly?
+- Can we extract and format the exact values correctly?

 Setup